 Get a large wooden board and bang several long nails into it but make sure to leave the nails sticking out a couple of inches.
 Paint a number next to each nail with the center nail being marked as the 'Dragon's eye'.
 Hang the board on a wall or tree and the kids take turns to toss a plastic or rubber ring at the board with the aim of getting the dragon's eye or as many points as possible.

 You need lots of kids for this St. Georges Day game and a large space.
 Select one person to be the fearful dragon and everyone else are knights or princesses.
 The knights and princesses line up on one side of the garden except the fearful dragon who stands a few meters away.
 When the dragon shouts "FIRE, FIRE", everyone must run down to the other side of the garden and past him whilst he tries to catch someone.
 Whoever is caught is turned into a dragon and becomes his partner and together they try to catch more people when the knights and princesses have to run the other way.
 The game continues until there is one person left to catch and he/she is declared the champion knight/princess.

 Save the Princess

 You need quite a few kids for this game and an odd number and preferably quite a bit of space.
-One person is chosen as the princess and the others divide into pairs with one of the pair being St. George and the other his horse.
-The horses form a circle and the St Georges form another larger circle around them.
+One person is chosen as the princess and the others divide into pairs with one of the pair being St. Georges and the other his horse.
+The horses form a circle and the St. Georges form another larger circle around them.
 Meanwhile the princess goes and sits a few meters away.
-Either put on some music or get the kids to sing a rhyme and at the same time the horses must walk around clockwise whilst the St Georges walk around anti-clockwise.
-When the princess shouts "HELP", each St George must run to his horse, jump on his back and then they both race to save the princess.
+Either put on some music or get the kids to sing a rhyme and at the same time the horses must walk around clockwise whilst the St. Georges walk around anti-clockwise.
+When the princess shouts "HELP", each St. Georges must run to his horse, jump on his back and then they both race to save the princess.
 The first one to reach her is declared the hero.

 Slay the Dragon Pinata